just1689/remote-pi/README.md

 🛸 Remote Pi 🥧
 ===========

-The goal of this project is to control the IO pins of a Raspberry Pi from the cloud.
+The goal of this project is to control the IO pins of a Raspberry Pi from cloud queues, rest endpoints or over websockets.
 - For now, only Google Cloud Platform is supported.
 - Configuration is handled in a config file.
 See config.json
 - Credentials are to be generated and made available.
 See config.json for credentials filename.